This Documentary Is Convincing Thousands To Go Vegan — But Does It Tell The Whole Story? Here's What Doctors Say

 Perhaps the most heart-stopping (and certainly shareable) of the film's claims is the assertion that "eating one egg is as bad for life expectancy as smoking five cigarettes."
 The film argues that this is largely due to dioxins, highly toxic compounds that accumulate primarily in the fatty tissues of animals.
 Dioxins are scary stuff—the WHO calls them a "known carcinogen."
 So does that mean you should ditch your morning omelet?

 Not so fast, according to some experts.
 "To say that dioxins accumulate specifically in eggs or other animal products is overly simplistic and incomplete.
 The dioxin factor is similar to the flawed argument that we should avoid organic animal products because of saturated fats and cholesterol.
 A diet rich in organic, pasture-raised eggs and other animal products has ample amounts of bioavailable true vitamin A, which is only found in animal products.
-Vitamin A down-regulates the toxic actions of dioxins.
-Research has found that, other than fish oil, which isn’t consumed in high amounts, rice was the most concentrated source of dioxin toxins.
+Vitamin A down-regulates1 the toxic actions of dioxins.
+Research has found2 that, other than fish oil, which isn’t consumed in high amounts, rice was the most concentrated source of dioxin toxins.
 Animal foods such as eggs had dioxins, but on average, plant foods had higher amounts of dioxins compared to most animal products.
-For example, vegetables had almost six times the dioxin concentration of beef liver."
+For example, vegetables had almost six times2 the dioxin concentration of beef liver."
 While some of Dr. Cole's patients had elevated inflammation markers when consuming eggs, others didn't, pointing to a larger, more complex set of interactions at play.

 Dr. Vincent Pedre, a gut health specialist, points out that studies about dioxins never take into account the quality of the meat.
 "I would like to see newer data and make a distinction between the type of meat source (grass-fed meats, free-range poultry, and wild-caught freshwater versus ocean fish)," he says.
 He notes that grass-fed meats tend to be far leaner and thus lower in dioxins, which gather in animal fat.
 "Are we going to recommend against breast milk because it has dioxin in it?
 No!
 We know the benefits of breastfeeding are wide-ranging; therefore, you have to balance the pros and cons of the information available to us when making choices about how to lead your life."